 Fran moved on in the summer of 2003 to work with the Pipeline Project at the University of Washington in Seattle, WA.
 Tommy Hayes '98 was the next in line to have the honor of serving as BOLT's "director."
 The position moved over to the Student Activities office and became part of Tommy's duties as Interim Coordinator for Student Activities.
 Tommy, like Fran, was a BOLT participant and leader in his time at Brown.
 He served in this interim role for a year.
 With the Appalachian and Continental Divide Trails, under his belt, he set out to finish the "triple crown" by hiking the Pacific Crest Trail.
-Tommy is currently enrolled full-time in a Master's program and is teaching high school science in Charlestown, MA.
+Tommy is currently teaching high school science in Charlestown, MA.
 Both he and Fran are doing well.

 In July of 2005, Shelley Adriance came on board for BOLT as part of her duties as the Coordinator for Student Activities and Leadership Programs.
 If you ask her, BOLT is what drew her to Brown.
 Over the years, her portfolio of work within the Student Activities Office has changed.
 She is currently the Associate Director for Leadership Programs and BOLT has been an aspect of her role at Brown that she greatly values.